 We’ll also learn about another major initiative in the region that is being spearheaded by Don Scheuerman, who operates Palouse Colony Farm where he raises heritage grains (also known as landrace grains) for local markets.
 We’ll learn about how these grains and his production practices and philosophy are unique in the region.
 Through his collaboration on The Grain Shed in Spokane’s South Perry neighborhood, Don is helping to develop a direct connection between grain farmers, processors, and consumers.
 At the end of the day, we’ll meet up with the Building a Local Foodshed tour at the Grain Shed to chew on reflections about the day and share some tasty bites.

 Host Organizations: Shepherd’s Grain and R & R Farms Inc., Endicott, WA

 ● Fred Fleming, co-founder, Shepherd’s Grain

 ● Mark Richter, farmer, R & R Farms Inc.; grower, Shepherd’s Grain

-Then it’s back on the bus for more quick talks on efforts and opportunities to shift culture, markets, and policy, including through support for labels that increase the value of high welfare; regenerative products in the marketplace; peer-to-peer learning; and organizing ranchers and communities on issues like Country of Origin Labeling (COOL), beef checkoff, and cottage food laws.
-At Lazy R Ranch in Cheney, we will see and help move cattle, and hear from Maurice and daughter Beth Robinette about holistic and regenerative methods of rotational pasture grazing, intergenerational transfer, and much more, and ruminate on what we’ve learned and seen.
+Then it’s back on the bus for more quick talks on efforts and opportunities to shift culture, markets, and policy, including through support for labels that increase the value of high welfare; regenerative products in the marketplace; peer-to-peer learning; and organizing ranchers and communities on issues like country-of-origin labeling (COOL), beef checkoff, and cottage food laws.
+At Lazy R Ranch in Cheney, WA we will see and help move cattle; hear from Maurice Robinette and daughter Beth Robinette about holistic and regenerative methods of rotational pasture grazing, intergenerational transfer, and much more; and ruminate on what we’ve learned and seen.
 Plus, calves!